Bluerat1/UniClaim-v1.0.1/README.md

 # [UniClaim - Lost and Found App](https://uniclaim.vercel.app)

 UniClaim is a tool that helps people find things they lost.
-It has a website and a mobile app that work together to show reported items and help people talk to each other to get their things back.
+It's a website and a mobile app that work together to show reported items and help people talk to each other to get their lost things back.

 ## 🏗️ How it's Made